 Who is Zozobra?

-One of New Mexico’s treasured events and most historic traditions, the Burning of Zozobra showcases the Original Burning Man, predating the Black Rock newcomer by 60 years.
+One of New Mexico’s treasured events and most historic traditions, the Burning of Zozobra showcases the Original Burning Man.
 Will Shuster’s creation originated as a homely 6-foot effigy made to entertain friends and family, and over the decades has morphed into a towering 50-footer, one of the world’s tallest fully functioning marionettes.
-His bones of wood and wire shrouded in endless yards of cotton cloth, Zozobra is stuffed with an absolute mountain of shredded paper.
-Tucked inside his enormous body are slips of paper inscribed with a year’s worth of gloomy thoughts and disappointments, destined to go up in smoke when he is set alight in a fiery extravaganza culminating in the city’s finest fireworks display.
+His bones of wood and wire shrouded in yards of cotton cloth, Zozobra is stuffed with slips of paper inscribed with a year’s worth of gloomy thoughts and disappointments, destined to go up in smoke when he is set alight in a fiery extravaganza culminating in the city’s finest fireworks display.

 The When and The Where of Zozobra

-First things first.
-In a big reveal, Zozobra is introduced to his loyal fans at the annual ZozoFest, a free all-things-Zozobra event with a virtual art gallery exhibit of amazing Zozobra-themed art, taking place from August 25-27, 2023.
+Zozobra is first introduced to his loyal fans at the annual ZozoFest, a free all-things-Zozobra event with a virtual art gallery exhibit of amazing Zozobra-themed art, taking place from August 25-27, 2024.